 - Permanent partial disability: An employee can join the workplace after injury but the working capacity will never be the same.

 Workers’ comp provides assistance to employees in case they need medical therapy or rehabilitation services.
 They can learn new skills and get training while being disabled.
 A vocational counselor is also assigned to help them find new training and certifications.

 4) Death and Funeral Expenses

-Worker’ compensation provides benefits to the family of an employee in the event of a death due to work-related illness.
+Worker’s compensation provides benefits to the family of an employee in the event of a death due to work-related illness.
 These benefits include death and funeral expenses as well as lost wages.
 Every state offers different coverage plans for these expenses.
-Usually, close family members of the departed employee like parents, kids, and spouse can receive the workers’ comp benefits.
+Usually, close family members of the departed employee like parents, kids, and spouses can receive the workers’ comp benefits.

 5) Lost Wages

 If an employee needs time off to recover from illness, workers’ comp benefits provide financial assistance for lost wages.
 If an employee dies while working on-the-job, the immediate family receives the lost wages.

 In case of a serious work injury, a business faces financial constraints.
 Workers’ compensation insurance helps a business get out of difficult situations if they can’t afford to pay medical bills.
 No matter how small or big a treatment is, this policy saves both the employees and the business.

 Workers’ comp covers employee lawsuits